wpilibsuite/GradleRIO/README.md

 - `./gradlew ShuffleBoard` will launch Shuffleboard, the 2018 replacement for SmartDashboard.
 - `./gradlew SmartDashboard` will launch Smart Dashboard (note: SmartDashboard is legacy software, use ShuffleBoard instead!).
 - `./gradlew RobotBuilder` will launch Robot Builder, a tool for generating robot projects and source files.
-- `./gradlew RobotBuilder-Old` will launch the old version of Robot Builder, a tool for generating robot projects and source files with the old command framework.
 - `./gradlew OutlineViewer` will launch Outline Viewer, for viewing NetworkTables.
 - `./gradlew PathWeaver` will launch PathWeaver, a tool for generating motion profiles using WPILib's trajectories and splines.